Soviet repressions of Polish citizens (1939–1946)

-In the aftermath of the German and Soviet invasion of Poland, which took place in September 1939, the territory of Poland was divided in half between Nazi Germany and the Soviet Union.
+In the aftermath of the German and Soviet invasion of Poland, which took place in September 1939, the territory of Poland was divided between Nazi Germany and the Soviet Union.
 The Soviets had ceased to recognise the Polish state at the start of the invasion.
 Since 1939 German and Soviet officials coordinated their Poland-related policies and repressive actions.
 For nearly two years following the invasion, the two occupiers continued to discuss bilateral plans for dealing with the Polish resistance during Gestapo-NKVD Conferences until Germany's Operation Barbarossa against the Soviet Union, in June 1941.

 The Molotov–Ribbentrop Pact was broken and the new war erupted, the Soviets had already arrested and imprisoned about 500,000 Polish nationals in the Kresy macroregion including civic officials, military personnel and all other "enemies of the people" such as clergy and the Polish educators: about one in ten of all adult males.
 There is some controversy as to whether the Soviet Union's policies were harsher than those of Nazi Germany until that time.
 An estimated 150,000 Polish citizens were killed by Soviet repressions.